fivetran/dbt_salesforce_formula_utils/README.md

 If you would like your model to generate only a specified subset of your formula fields related to your source table then you will need to:
 1. Create a new file in your models folder and name it `your_table_name_here`.sql (e.g. `customer.sql`; this is not necessary but recommended as best practice).
 2. Add the below snippet calling the `sfdc_formula_view` macro into the file and:
-    - åUpdate the `source_table` argument to be the source table name for which you are generating the model (e.g. `customer`).
+    - Update the `source_table` argument to be the source table name for which you are generating the model (e.g. `customer`).
     - Update the `fields_to_include` argument to contain all the fields from your source that you would like to be included in the final output.
 Be sure that the field(s) you would like to include are enclosed within brackets as an array (ie. `[]`)
 ```sql
 {{ salesforce_formula_utils.sfdc_formula_view(
     source_table='your_source_table_name_here',